 - T W Körner, The Pleasures of Counting, Cambridge University Press – This gives an excellent but relaxed approach to rigorous mathematics.

-- Please consult the Faculty of Mathematics website, which includes a reading list.
+- The Faculty of Mathematics website also includes a reading list.

 - Archimedeans Society website and Freshers' Guide